GabrielTresch/JS-Parallax/README.md

  <div data-speed="0.5" class="carre"></div>
 ```

-The script used to make the parallax work
+Include this script in your to start using the parallax

 ```
 var paraEl = document.querySelectorAll("[data-speed]");